nsinorov/SoftUniMainPath/CSharp - C# DB (DataBase)/Entity Framework Core/Regular Exam/README.md

 ### Export Medicines From Desired Category existing in Non Stop Pharmacies

 Select all the medicines, from a specific category (for this task the category is hardcoded in the StartUp class and passed to the method), that can be found in pharmacies working 24/7 (non-stop).
 Select them with their name, price, pharmacy.
 For the pharmacy, export its name and phone number.
 Order the medicines by price (ascending) and then by name (alphabetically).

+In the exported document, the price should be formatted to the second decimal place and exported to string format.

+## Example